Tripti42/Parkinsons-Disease-Prediction/README.md

   Support Vector Machine (SVM)
 SVM is a powerful algorithm that finds a hyperplane in a high-dimensional space that best separates the classes.
 It performed  well.

+** Model Evaluation Metrics**
+For each model, we evaluated the performance using:

+Accuracy: The percentage of correctly classified instances.
+Precision, Recall, and F1-Score: These metrics are especially important in medical data, where misclassifying patients can have serious consequences.
+Precision measures the accuracy of positive predictions, recall measures how many actual positives were identified, and the F1-Score is the harmonic mean of precision and recall.